programarivm/sms/README.md

 > Objective: Build a web app that allows to send tweet-sized text messages.

-This web app is splitted into three loosely coupled parts -- repos that can run in different environments -- according to a microservice architecture.
+This web app is split into three loosely coupled parts -- repos that can run in different environments -- according to a microservice architecture.

 | Repo              | Description                                                                                |
 |-------------------|--------------------------------------------------------------------------------------------|